openstack/glance/doc/source/admin/troubleshooting.rst

     Free form, human-readable name for the image.

 ``Status``
     The status of the image.
-Images marked ``ACTIVE`` are available for use.
+Images marked ``active`` are available for use.

-``Server``
-    For images that are created as snapshots of running instances, this is the UUID of the instance the snapshot derives from.
-For uploaded images, this field is blank.

 Virtual hardware templates are called ``flavors``, and are defined by administrators.
 Prior to the Newton release, a default installation also